JetBrains/kotlin-web-site/pages/docs/reference/delegated-properties.md

 The `memoizedFoo` variable will be computed on the first access only.
 If `someCondition` fails, the variable won't be computed at all.

+## Property Delegate Requirements

+Here we summarize requirements to delegate objects.

+For a **read-only** property (i.e. a *val*{:.keyword}), a delegate has to provide a function named `getValue` that takes the following parameters:

+* thisRef --- must be the same or a supertype of the _property owner_ (for extension properties --- the type being extended),
+* property --- must be of type `KProperty<*>` or its supertype,

+this function must return the same type as property (or its subtype).

+For a **mutable** property (a *var*{:.keyword}), a delegate has to _additionally_ provide a function named `setValue` that takes the following parameters:

+* thisRef --- same as for `getValue()`,
+* property --- same as for `getValue()`,
+* new value --- must be of the same type as a property or its supertype.

+`getValue()` and/or `setValue()` functions may be provided either as member functions of the delegate class or extension functions.
+The latter is handy when you need to delegate property to an object which doesn't originally provide these functions.
+Both of the functions need to be marked with the `operator` keyword.